Don't know where to start? Watch our free starter videos and save lots of time and consultant fees

 Keep in mind that KPIs should facilitate an assessment of the performance of the process.
 When we take the example of the CAPA process, you might think that measuring the number of CAPAs per year makes sense.
 However, it is not a good indicator for the process.
 A lot of CAPAs doesn’t mean that the process is bad while few CAPAs likewise doesn’t say anything.
 Maybe not all CAPAs are reported, maybe you’re opening a CAPA for too many minor issues.
 The goal of the KPI is to indicate whether the CAPA process does what it should do when you need it.

 Likewise, the goal with KPIs is not to always achieve the goal that you’ve set yourself, but rather to actually paint a comprehensive picture of the quality of your products, services and organizational structure.
 You can always say you’ve achieved your goal if your goal is to “have a product”.
 It’s not valuable though.
-If you set out to have zero customer complaints, it’s way harder, but this metric will show you whether you’re on the right path.
+If you set out to have zero customer complaints, it’s way harder, but this metric is more likely to show you whether you’re on the right path.

 In this regard, the 13485 requirement to measure your processes can actually be helpful for your business.
 So thanks for requiring this, 13485.